 Future Careers in Data Science

 Forbes predicts that among the many positive changes within the field of data science is an increase in defined career paths.
 As businesses incorporate data science into their general operations and future planning, new job titles and professional roles will evolve.
-If you’re an up-and-coming data scientist, this translates to more opportunity across a wider variety of fields.
+If you’re an up-and-coming data scientist, this translates to more opportunities across a wider variety of fields.

-In the past, data scientists were often constrained to specific fields like finance and technology, but in today’s data-driven world, that’s changing.
-Actually, the current job demand has outpaced the number of new data scientists entering the market.
-The annual workforce report by LinkedIn indicated that in 2018, one of the few things most cities shared in terms of their job market was a deficit of data scientists.
-This shortfall has only increased, because of the sheer number of industries looking to leverage technology that relies on the actionable insights provided by data science — from marketing to manufacturing.
+In the past, data scientists were often limited to specific fields such as finance and technology, but in today’s data-driven world, that’s changing.
+The current job demand has outpaced the number of new data scientists entering the market.
+LinkedIn’s 2020 Emerging Jobs Report states that demand for data science roles continues to increase in virtually every industry as businesses look to leverage technology that relies on the actionable insights provided by data science.

-Future Careers in Digital Media
+Future Careers in Information Technology